datastax/release-notes/DSE_6.0_Release_Notes.md

 7. Review the terms and conditions, and then click **I agree**.

-### Setting up local repositories for RPM and DEB installations
+### Set up local repositories for RPM and DEB installations

 After downloading packages from Fix Central, you must set up a local repository for RPM and DEB installations: